-In the 1940s, a few Jains, mainly male students, settled in the United States.
-The first significant wave of migration, however, was only in the late 1960s, when the United States liberalized its immigration policies for Asian, African, and other countries.
+In the United States, a few Jains, mainly male students, settled in the 1940s.
+The first wave [8] of migration, however, was only in the late 1960s, when the United States liberalized its immigration policies for Asian, African, and other countries.
 The U.S. Immigration and Naturalization Act of 1965 initiated the emigration of especially highly skilled and educated Jains from India and East Africa (Vekemans 2019a, 174-75; Vallely 2002, 194-97).
-Since then, the Jain diaspora community in the United States has grown considerably, though its exact number has "always been somewhat of a mystery" (2019a, 176).
-While popular estimates assess the Jain population in the United States to be around 150,000 to 200,000, the "World Religions Database at Boston University estimates the 2020 population of Jains in the United States at 97,000" (Donaldson forthcoming, 5).
-In comparison, India has nearly 4.5 million Jains (Census of India 2011).

-There are over seventy Jain centers in the United States.
+Since then, the Jain diaspora community in the United States has grown considerably.
+Today, the Jain population in the United States is estimated to be around 150,000 to 200,000.
+This is about 2.5% of the world Jain population.5 By contrast, India holds 75% of the world Jain population, having nearly 4.5 million Jains (Census of India 2011).
+There are over 70 Jain centers in the United States.
 About fifty of these also have a temple.
 From the end of March 2020 onward, Jain centers and temples in the U.S.A. either closed entirely, suspending all in-person activities, or remained open but with imposed restrictions in accordance with the coronavirus guidelines of their specific state and county.
-For instance, both Jain temples in California, the Jain Center of Northern California (JCNC) and the Jain Center of Southern California (JCSC) closed their premises "for all visitations indefinitely until further notice."
-In Massachusetts, on the other hand, the Jain Sangh of New England remained open but required members to reserve their place online to limit the numbers of attendees "as per the State of Massachusetts guidelines" and to social distance, wear masks, and use hand sanitizer.
-Whether Jain places of worship were closed or open with restrictions, all tried hard to reach their members in different ways by offering alternatives to in-person temple visits.
+For instance, both Jain temples in California, the Jain Center of Northern California (JCNC) and the Jain Center of Southern California (JCSC) closed their premises "for all visitations indefinitely until further notice."6 In Massachusetts, on the other hand, the Jain Sangh of New England remained open but it required members to reserve online to limit the numbers of attendees "as per the State of Massachusetts guidelines" and to social distance, wear masks, and use hand sanitizer.7 Whether Jain places of worship were closed or open with restrictions, all tried hard to reach their members in different ways by offering alternatives to in-person temple visits.8